 There is 1 exception to this rule for me: cookbooks!
 I happily offer my services in exchange for a cookbook despite their value not matching my normal fee.
 Apart from the fact that I'm a cookbook addict, reviews are NOT normally paid for to ensure you are able to give an honest, objective opinion.
 In fact, it's frowned upon in the industry to accept payment for reviews ;).
 Make sense?

-4. WORKING IN EXCHANGE FOR A MONETARY FEE
+4. WORKING AND BLOGGING IN EXCHANGE FOR A MONETARY FEE

 If you mention or tag a product or brand on your blog or social media in exchange for money here's what you need to consider: